Ortho ester: Hydrolysis

 For example, trimethyl orthoformate CH(OCH_{3})_{3} may be hydrolyzed (under acidic conditions) to methyl formate and methanol; and may be further hydrolyzed (under alkaline conditions) to salts of formic acid and methanol.

+Adamantane-structured orthoesters, formally derived from all-cis-1,3,5-trihydroxycyclohexane, hydrolyze particularly slowly, for which reason they have been used as protecting groups.

 Johnson–Claisen rearrangement

 The Johnson–Claisen rearrangement is the reaction of an allylic alcohol with an ortho ester containing a deprotonatable alpha carbon (e.g. triethyl orthoacetate) to give a ester.

 Bodroux–Chichibabin aldehyde synthesis

 In the Bodroux–Chichibabin aldehyde synthesis an ortho ester reacts with a Grignard reagent to form an aldehyde; this is an example of a formylation reaction.